plinder-org/plinder/docs/dataset.md

 #### Raw annotation parts (`raw_entries/`)

-During ingest this directory contains one `{pdb_id}.parquet` annotation part and one per-entry directory containing `entry_chains.parquet` plus canonical ligand SDFs, grouped by `two_char_code`.
-The join step consolidates the ligand-level parts into `index/annotation_table.parquet` and the normalized chain rows into `index/entry_chains.parquet`; entry JSON archives are not produced.
+During ingest this directory contains one `{pdb_id}.parquet` annotation part and one per-entry directory containing `entry_chains.parquet`, `entry_source.parquet`, and canonical ligand SDFs, grouped by `two_char_code`.
+The join step consolidates the ligand-level parts into `index/annotation_table.parquet`, the normalized chain rows into `index/entry_chains.parquet`, and one pinned source revision per PDB into `index/entry_sources.parquet`; entry JSON archives are not produced.

 #### Small molecule fingerprints (`fingerprints/`)